 - HCI software (storage is combined with networking, compute, and virtualization software in the same package)

-- Remote office/branch office.
+- Remote office/branch office (ROBO).
 Leverage existing hardware (servers) for greater utilization of existing investments and ease of deployment and management

 - Ruggedized systems.
 Tactical scenarios and first responder situations, environmentally challenging and mobile environments